Medically reviewed by Drugs.com. Last updated on Jul 22, 2022.

 The effect of food administration on the pharmacokinetics of Norethindrone Acetate has not been studied.

 Norethindrone is 36% bound to sex hormone-binding globulin (SHBG) and 61% bound to albumin.
 Volume of distribution of norethindrone is about 4 L/kg.

 Norethindrone undergoes extensive biotransformation, primarily via reduction, followed by sulfate and glucuronide conjugation.
 The majority of metabolites in the circulation are sulfates, with glucuronides accounting for most of the urinary metabolites.

 Plasma clearance value for norethindrone is approximately 0.4 L/hr/kg.
 Norethindrone is excreted in both urine and feces, primarily as metabolites.
 The mean terminal elimination half-life of norethindrone following a single dose administration of Norethindrone Acetate is approximately 9 hours.

 The effect of age on the pharmacokinetics of norethindrone after Norethindrone Acetate administration has not been evaluated.

 The effect of race on the disposition of norethindrone after Norethindrone Acetate administration has not been evaluated.

 The effect of renal disease on the disposition of norethindrone after Norethindrone Acetate administration has not been evaluated.
 In premenopausal women with chronic renal failure undergoing peritoneal dialysis who received multiple doses of an oral contraceptive containing ethinyl estradiol and norethindrone, plasma norethindrone concentration was unchanged compared to concentrations in premenopausal women with normal renal function.

 The effect of hepatic disease on the disposition of norethindrone after Norethindrone Acetate administration has not been evaluated.
 However, Norethindrone Acetate is contraindicated in markedly impaired liver function or liver disease.

 No pharmacokinetic drug interaction studies investigating any drug-drug interactions with Norethindrone Acetate have been conducted.

-Norethindrone Acetate tablets, USP is indicated for the treatment of secondary amenorrhea, endometriosis, and abnormal uterine bleeding due to hormonal imbalance in the absence of organic pathology, such as submucous fibroids or uterine cancer.
+Norethindrone Acetate tablets, USP are indicated for the treatment of secondary amenorrhea, endometriosis, and abnormal uterine bleeding due to hormonal imbalance in the absence of organic pathology, such as submucous fibroids or uterine cancer.
 Norethindrone Acetate tablets, USP are not intended, recommended or approved to be used with concomitant estrogen therapy in postmenopausal women for endometrial protection.

 - Known or suspected pregnancy.
-There is no indication for Norethindrone Acetate, USP in pregnancy.
+There is no indication for Norethindrone Acetate tablets in pregnancy.
 (See PRECAUTIONS.)